Pulsar vs Sprinklr: Audience Intelligence vs CXM Platform

 • Enterprise client roster: Nike, Adobe, L'Oréal, and similar global brands run Sprinklr at scale.

-Where Sprinklr competes seriously, it competes on the customer experience operating layer with out-of-the-box workflow automation at scale.
-Pulsar approaches CX from a different angle: rather than out-of-the-box service automation, it delivers tailored AI agents (TeamMates) and custom-trained models configured to specific CX intelligence use cases.
-If your team's primary need is unified CX workflow or service operations at volume, Sprinklr is built for that mandate.
+Where Sprinklr competes seriously, it competes on the customer experience operating layer.
+Pulsar does not have an equivalent in customer service automation or omnichannel publishing, and is not trying to.
+If your team's primary need is unified CX or service operations, Sprinklr is built for that mandate.

 What does Pulsar do well?